shibowo/BRC-MovementFunk/README.md

 cd MovementFunk
 ```
 - Make sure you have a publicized version of the game's Assembly-CSharp.dll
-You can use [CabbageCrow's AssemblyPublicizer](https://github.com/CabbageCrow/AssemblyPublicizer) (windows only) or my port of it, [AssemblyRePublicizer](https://github.com/shibowo/AssemblyRePublicizer) (works on all platforms that support .net) for the publicizing.
+You can use [CabbageCrow's AssemblyPublicizer](https://github.com/CabbageCrow/AssemblyPublicizer) or my fork of it(shameless plug lol), [AssemblyRePublicizer](https://github.com/shibowo/AssemblyRePublicizer)  for the publicizing.
 The Assembly-CSharp.dll itself can be found inside {gameroot}\Bomb Rush Cyberfunk_Data\Managed ({gameroot} is wherever the BombRushCyberfunk folder is, including that folder).
 After publicizing, put the publicized .dll in ``lib\`` as ``Assembly-CSharp_publicized.dll``
 - Make sure you have these DLL's too (no need to publicize these):
 (if you are on linux, you can just run ``./source_dlls.sh``.)
 ```